nmpowell/carbon-intensity-forecast-tracking/README.md

 - Git scrape the National Grid Carbon Intensity API on a half-hourly basis.
 - Scraping is performed by Github Actions on a [cron schedule](https://github.com/nmpowell/carbon-intensity-forecast-tracking/blob/main/.github/workflows/run.yaml) twice per hour (see [docs](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions)).
-- JSON data is downloaded from the [regional forward-48hr endpoint](https://carbon-intensity.github.io/api-definitions/#get-regional-intensity-from-fw48h), saved to `data/` and, for now, committed to this repo.
+- JSON data is downloaded from the [regional forward-48hr endpoint](https://carbon-intensity.github.io/api-definitions/#get-regional-intensity-from-fw48h) and saved to `data/`.
+For now, it is converted to a CSV format to save space and committed to this repo.

 - On a less regular basis, the data is parsed and summarised.